Title IX Sexual Misconduct Policy

 Consistent with Title IX regulations, the University will maintain for a period of seven (7) years all records of:

-• Records of whether any actions, including any Supportive Measures, were taken in response to a report or formal complaint of sexual harassment, including the basis for those actions and proof that the actions were implemented;
+• Whether any actions, including any Supportive Measures, were taken in response to a report or formal complaint of sex discrimination or sex-based harassment, including the basis for those actions and proof that the actions were implemented;

-• Each sexual harassment investigation including any Responsibility Determination, Live Hearing records or transcripts, any disciplinary sanctions imposed on the Respondent, and any remedies provided to the Complainant;
+• Each investigation including any Responsibility Determination, Live Hearing records or transcripts, any disciplinary sanctions imposed on the Respondent, and any remedies provided to the Complainant;

 • Any informal resolution and the result therefrom; and